ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2020

 University of Lagos | Lagos, Nigeria | Advancing SDG 12 & UNAI 9

-" I am excited to be a Millennium Fellow , because it is a veritable platform for the promotion of Sustainable Development Goals (SDGs), that is associated with the curbing of fruit wastage tradition which is perculiar to many communities in my country.
-Being a member of the millelium Fellowship, means that i will get the opportunity to meet other individuals arcross the globe, that are passionate about proferring workable solution to this anomaly that pervade their environment.
-Connecting with amazing passion driven youths like me from around the globe.
-I will have an opportunity to make great impact in my community and contribute to my future profession, in terms of values and leadership, in order to lead an organize future projects and organizations. i am so happy it will be platform to another phase of invaluable learning. "
+" I am excited to be a Millennium Fellow, because it is a veritable platform for the promotion of Sustainable Development Goals (SDGs), that is associated with the curbing of fruit wastage tradition which is peculiar to many communities in my country.
+Being a member of the millennium Fellowship, means that I will get the opportunity to meet other individuals across the globe, that are passionate about proffering workable solutions to this anomaly that pervade their environment.
+Connecting with amazing passion driven youths like me from around the globe, I will have an opportunity to make great impact in my community and contribute to my future profession, in terms of values and leadership, in order to lead and organize future projects and organizations.
+I am so happy it will be platform to another phase of invaluable learning. "

 Millennium Fellowship Project: Curbing fruit wastage tradition

 Fruit wastage has been a major problem in my community.
-Most of the fruit produce in my community are from subsistence farmers; majority of these farmers don't have good storage facilities to keep this products fresh and in good condition for markets and as well as for consumption.
-Due to statistics about only 50 % of their fruit products are in good condition for sales, while the other 50% is wasted due to poor harvesting, transportation problems and poor storage facilities.
-During the Millennium Fellowship this August to December, the project will focus on organizing seminars to educate farmers, harvesters and laborers, fruiterers on how to keep fruits for safe consumption as well as nutritional benefits for the well being of consumers.
+Most of the fruit produced in my community are from subsistence farmers; majority of these farmers don't have good storage facilities to keep these produce fresh and in good condition for sales in markets and as well as for consumption.
+Due to statistics about 50 % of their fruit products are in good condition for sales, while the other 50% is wasted due to poor harvesting, transportation problems and poor storage facilities.
+During the Millennium Fellowship this August to December, the project will focus on organizing seminars to educate farmers, harvesters and farm laborers on how to organize and stack fruits, fruiterers on how to keep fruits for safe consumption, as well as nutritional benefits for the well being of consumers.